 - bread - an artisan loaf that has been sliced and toasted is a nice addition, especially with fresh pesto.

-- Pasta - I'm guessing you probably already have some casarecce pasta on hand, and that's how you landed on this recipe.
-If not, these pastas are good substiutes for casarecce:
+- pasta - I'm guessing you probably already have some casarecce pasta on hand, and that's how you landed on this recipe.
+If not, these pastas are a good substitute for casarecce:

-- Gluten-Free - I don't think I've seen gluten-free casarecce in my local stores, but a quick online search indicates there are several brands available, including Banza, Jovial and Garofolo.
+- gluten-Free - I haven't seen gluten-free casarecce in our local stores, but a quick online search indicates there are several brands available, including Banza, Jovial and Garofolo.

 A microplane zester is useful for zesting the lemon.
 You'll also need a large pot for the pasta and a colander.